Islands and Icebergs may contribute nothing to the Page curve: The Islands and Icebergs?

-\subsection{\bf Generalization: entropy of multiple quantum dots}
+\subsection{\bf Generalization: Entropy of multiple quantum dots}

-We now discuss a limiting case of the set up in the eq.\eqn{fin2}.
-Considering very small size limit $a\to R$, where $R$ is the Kaluza-Klein scale and $R \gg\epsilon$.
-So we may write $a= 2\pi n R$, with $n$ being discrete.
-Note we are simply assuming that there is an intermediate Kaluza-Klein scale $(2\pi R)$ at shorter distances.
-(Here it is equally plausible to consider a dual JT gravity interpretation of dot-like subsystem-A.) For brevity we shall only take small $n$ values, also $R$ is taken really small (If there is any difficulty we may simply take $n=1$).
-The system-A now can be treated as a quantum-dot (point-like) sandwiched between finite radiation bath of size $2b$.
+We now discuss a limiting case of the entropy in eq.\eqn{fin2}.
+Considering very small size limit $a\to R$, where $R$ is Kaluza-Klein scale and $R \gg\epsilon$.
+So we can express $a= 2\pi n R$, with $n$ being discrete.
+Note we are simply assuming that there exists an intermediate Kaluza-Klein scale $(2\pi R)$ at shorter distances.
+That is the system-A appears essentially point or dot like.
+(So that it becomes plausible to consider a dual JT gravity interpretation of dot-like system-A.) For brevity we shall only take small $n$ values, also $R$ is taken really small (If there is any difficulty we will simply take $n=1$).
+The system-A now can be treated as a quantum-dot (point) sandwiched between finite CFT bath of size $b$ on both sides.
 We have the situation resembling as in figure \eqn{fig21b}.